MultiPoolMiner/MultiPoolMiner/README.txt

     Set this flag to ignore miner and pool fees (as older versions did)

 -Interval
 	MultiPoolMiner's update interval in seconds.
 This is a universal timer for running the entire script (downloading/processing APIs, calculation etc).
-It also determines how long a benchmark is run for each miner file (miner/algorithm/coin).
 Default is 60.
+Allowed values 60 - 300.
+Also see '-BenchmarkInterval'.

 -MinerName
 	Specify to only include (restrict to) certain miner applications.